ElevateDev/meteor-autoform-slingshot/README.md

     multipleUpload  // only applies to file chooser
   }
   slingshot: {
-    downloadUrl( data ) // for download btn and preview replaceOnChange
+    downloadUrl( data ) // for download btn and preview, should return err, resp { src: 'downloadUrl'}
+    replaceOnChange
     directives: [
       {